-The GSA Information Technology (IT) Schedule offers cutting-edge information technology services, HSPD-12 professional services, IPV4 to IPV6 transition services, IT facility operation and maintenance, systems development, programming, telecommunications services including network architecture and management and solutions based IT products.
+The GSA Information Technology (IT) Schedule offers cutting-edge information technology services, cloud, contact center solutions, digital transformation, AI/ML, systems development, programming, and solutions based IT products.

-Leidos or its subsidiaries can offer a complete single-source solution through the Leidos GSA IT Schedule with personnel from any of the numerous labor categories including: program managers; ERP consultants; software engineers; data warehouse specialists; systems analysts; CTI specialists; network engineers; help desk specialists and many more.
+Leidos can offer a complete single-source solution through the Leidos GSA IT Schedule with personnel from any of the numerous labor categories including: program managers; software engineers; cloud migration engineers; systems analysts; cyber security specialists; network engineers; and many more.

 - 132 8: Purchase of Equipment

 - 132 12: Maintenance of Equipment, Repair Services and/or Repair/Spare Parts